Musashimurayama, Tokyo: Climate

 Musashimurayama has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Musashimurayama is 13.8 C. The average annual rainfall is 1647 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.5 C, and lowest in January, at around 2.1 C.

 Demographics

-Per Japanese census data, the population of Musashimurayama increased rapidly from the 1960s.
+Per Japanese census data, the population of Musashimurayama increased rapidly in the postwar decades but the rate of growth has slowed considerably in recent years.

 History

 The area of present-day Musashimurayama was part of ancient Musashi Province.
-In Meji era, the area was organized into four villages within Kitatama District in Kanagawa Prefecture.
+In Meiji era, the area was organized into four villages within Kitatama District in Kanagawa Prefecture.
 Kitatama District was transferred to the administrative control of Tokyo Metropolis on April 1, 1893.